Vijayachandra: Early life

 Vijayachandra was a son of Govindachandra, the most powerful king of the dynasty.
 He is also known as Vijayapala or Malladeva.
-The last extant inscription of Govindachandra is dated 1154 CE.
-The earliest extant inscription of Vijayachandra is dated 1168 CE.
-His last inscription is from 1169 CE, while the first inscription of his successor Jayachandra is from 1170 CE.
-As Govindachandra had already ruled for 40 years by 1154 CE, it can be assumed that his reign ended shortly after 1154 CE.
-Vijayachandra must have ascended the throne around 1155 CE, and ruled for approximately 15 years.
+The last extant inscription of Govindachandra is dated 1154.
+The earliest extant inscription of Vijayachandra is dated 1168.
+His last inscription is from 1169, while the first inscription of his successor Jayachandra is from 1170 CE.
+As Govindachandra had already ruled for 40 years by 1154, it can be assumed that his reign ended shortly after 1154.
+Vijayachandra must have ascended the throne around 1155, and ruled for approximately 15 years.

 Besides Vijayachandra, Govindachandra had at least two other sons: Asphota-chandra and Rajya-pala.
 Asphotachandra bore the title Yuvaraja (heir apparent), as attested by an 1134 CE inscription.
 Rajyapala bore the title Maharajaputra (prince), as attested by the 1143 CE Gagaha inscription and the 1146 CE Varanasi inscription.
 It is not known why Vijayachandra ascended the throne when Asphotachandra was the yuvaraja.
-It is possible that the other two princes died during Govindachandra's lifetime, or that Govindachandra defeated them in a war of succession, but there is no concrete evidence for either of these hypotheses.
+It is possible that the other two princes died during Govindachandra's lifetime, or that Vijayachandra defeated them in a war of succession, but there is no concrete evidence for either of these hypotheses.

-The absence of any Gahadavala inscription between 1154 CE and 1169 CE is rather unusual for the dynasty.
+The absence of any Gahadavala inscription between 1154 and 1169 is rather unusual for the dynasty.
 It may have been a result of the troubled times brought about by external invasions, or a war of succession among Govindachandra's sons.

 Vijayachandra inherited his father's regnal titles Ashva-pati Nara-pati Gaja-pati Rajatrayadhipati and Vividha-vidya-vichara-vachaspati.